treleewins/treleewins/README.md

 ## Salutations 👋

-My name is Tremaine, I am a social researcher based in Raleigh, NC interested in data science as a tool for change.
+## PhD Student - Researcher

+## About Me 🌎

-I mostly work on projects that support social science research and data management.
+8+ years in social science research and data management.
 The tools that I use currently are R, Python.
 I have experience with STATA, SAS and SPSS.

+## What I'm working on 💡
 I’m currently working on my dissertation proposal data anaylsis which involves using automated web scrapping tools that I construct in both R and Python.
-I focus on racialized housing markets.
+I focus on investor entry into racialized housing markets.
 _____________________________________
 ## Programming Languages
 R, Python, HTML
 _______________________________________

 ## Fun Facts
 - I have two dogs (the best pups in the world)
 - I collect vintage vinyl records
 - I love board games